AnthonyChiavelli/VisualGit/readme.md

 At release, this project will be available on the python package index.
 Use pip or easy-install to install it, and the dependencies will be handled for you.

+We also plan to release binaries for linux (i386 and amd64), mac, and windows.

 Installation instructions coming soon.

 Usage